Yin Yoga Practice Video : Wall Yin Yoga

 blog post yin yoga practice on the wall jennifer raye

 Today’s video is a yin yoga practice on the wall.
-Using the wall is a great way to support the body if you’re feeling fatigued, or if you’re looking for a very gentle practice.
+Using the wall is a great way to support the body when you’re feeling fatigued or looking for a very gentle practice.
 Using the wall is also helpful if you or your students have some physical barriers that limit mobility in seated yin yoga poses.

 Parts of this practice could be considered more “restorative” due to the very supported nature of the poses.
-But if you’re feeling a “stretch”, or feeling gentle pressure in the body, that means you’re still activating the connective tissues which is a central tenant in the yin yoga style of practice.
+But if you’re feeling a “stretch” or feeling gentle pressure in the body, that means you’re still activating the connective tissues, which is a central tenet in the yin yoga style of practice.

 In any case, you can use this practice to slow down and calm the nervous system, or to support tired legs and feet.
 Check out the video to practice along:

-Once we’ve established the depth of the pose that is right for today, we relax the muscles, and hold the posture for anywhere between 2-5min usually.
+Once we’ve established the depth of the pose that is right for today, we relax the muscles and hold the posture for anywhere between 2-5 minutes usually.

-Beyond activating the physical layer of the body, yin yoga and a practice of longer holds gives us more time to focus on internal practices such as meditation and contemplation.
+Beyond activating the physical layer of the body, yin yoga and longer holds give us more time to focus on internal practices such as meditation and contemplation.

 I hope you enjoy!